-- some dough will be sticking to the inside of the bowl.
-Scrape it off with the fork and add it to the dough ball.
+- Some dough will be sticking to the inside of the bowl.
+Once a minute, stop the machine and scrape it all the way down with the spatula.

-- cover the bowl with plastic wrap
+- Cover the bowl with plastic wrap.

-- let rise 10-12 hrs at least at room temperature (21 °C / 70 °F)
+- Let rise 2.5 hrs at least at room temperature (21 °C / 70 °F).

-- small holes will form at the surface of the dough; there will be small crackling noises
+- Small holes will form at the surface of the dough; there will be small crackling noises.

 The dough - before and after rising